ahelmi365/GET-JS-Talk/README.md

 ## Promises in js

 - Promises are used to handle asynchronous operations in JavaScript.
+- An `asynchronous operation` is one that doesn't block the execution of the program while it's running, but instead runs in the background and `notifies` the program when it's finished.
 - A Promise is an object that represents the eventual completion or failure of an asynchronous operation.
 - Promises returns an object to which you attach callbacks, instead of passing callbacks into a function.
 - A Promise is in one of these states: